b-emrekalkan/Django-Flight-Project/README.md

         )
 ```

-## 🚩 Time to add views in flight / views.py 👇
+## 🚩 Time to add views in "flight/views.py" 👇
 ```python
 from django.shortcuts import render from .serializers import FlightSerializer